In blow to Theresa May, UK's top Brexit official quits government

 Breaking News Emails

+Brexit Secretary David Davis quit just two days after May announced she had finally united her quarrelsome government behind a plan for a divorce deal with the EU.

-In a blow to the beleaguered prime minister, Brexit Secretary David Davis told May in a letter that the government's proposals for future trade ties with the bloc "will leave us in at best a weak negotiating position, and possibly an inescapable one."
+In a blow to the beleaguered prime minister, Davis told May in a letter that the government's proposals for close trade and customs ties "will leave us in at best a weak negotiating position, and possibly an inescapable one."

 Davis's late-night resignation undermined May's already fragile government, which has lost several ministers in the past year over sexual misconduct allegations and other scandals.
 Davis was a strong pro-Brexit voice in a Cabinet divided between supporters of a clean break with the bloc and those who want to keep close ties with Britain's biggest trading partner.